Doap/storefront-child-theme/README.md

-# Storefront Child Theme
+# DMC Child Theme

-The StoreFront Child Theme is a starter blank child theme for WooThemes StoreFront WooCommerce theme.
+The DMC Child Theme is a starter blank child theme for the StoreFront theme.

 ## Installation